 He currently serves as Non-Resident Senior Policy Fellow at the Institute for Work and the Economy.
 Pressl was awarded the Ford Fellowship for Regional Sustainable Development in the spring of 2008.
 He earned his BA, MA and Ph.D. in political science from Northwestern University.

-Jeremy Alexis is a senior lecturer at the Institute of Design and the director of the IPRO Program.
+Jeremy Alexis is a senior lecturer at the Institute of Design and the director of Illinois Tech’s Interprofessional Projects (IPRO) Program.
 Alexis teaches ID’s core design process class and co-teaches the biomedical engineering design capstone.
 He is the lead faculty for the Institute of Design’s executive education program, working with organizations such as FedEx, Ford, Nestle Purina, Hitachi Data Systems, The Kresge Foundation, and Leadership Greater Chicago.
 He conducts research in health care and criminal justice reform with partners including the American Bar Association, Memorial Sloan Kettering Cancer Center, and the Sheriff of Cook County.
 Before joining Illinois Tech in 2005, he worked at the design/innovation firms Gravity Tank (now part of Salesforce) and Doblin (now part of Deloitte).

 Jeremy has an M.Des. and B.Arch. from Illinois Tech.